-• The information included in the Annual Report and the Report to the Community.
+• The information included in the Annual Report.

 Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon the report.

 In connection with our audit of the consolidated financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.